 Have you heard?

 Rumors always float around as a General Conference weekend approaches, but there seems to be a bit more spark to things this time.
-Maybe it has something to do with the many changes we heard in April 2018 and the natural feeling of change that comes whenever a new prophet is called.
+Maybe it has something to do with the many changes we heard about in April 2018 and the natural feeling of change that comes whenever a new prophet is called.

 Regardless of the validity of any of these rumors, there is one rumor no one has mentioned.
 Or ever seems to mention.